derekcaramella/Ishida-Checkweigher/README.md

 <li>Female/Male Null modem adapter</li>

 ### Scheduling Scrapping Script
 Cron is a tool for configuring scheduled tasks on Unix systems.
 Find cron <a href='https://www.raspberrypi.org/documentation/linux/usage/cron.md'> documentation</a> for implementation.
+Moreover, here are some <a href='https://crontab.guru/'> examples</a> for launch.